The market for construction materials totals over £78bn.

 Growth drivers

-• Growth in households and population
+• Growth in the UK’s population

 • Sales incentives and support for first-time buyers